List of Wizarding World cast members

-Daniel Radcliffe, who portrayed the series' title character, Harry Potter, in the Harry Potter film series.
+Daniel Radcliffe portrayed Harry Potter in the film series.

 The Wizarding World is a fantasy media franchise and shared fictional universe centred on the Harry Potter novel series by J. K. Rowling.
 It consists of two film series produced by Warner Bros.
 Pictures: Harry Potter (2001–2011) and Fantastic Beasts (2016–2022).
-The Audible audiobook series is scheduled to be released in 2025–2026.
-The Harry Potter television series developed for HBO is scheduled to premiere in 2027.
+The Audible audiobook series was released in 2025–2026.
+The Harry Potter television series developed for HBO is scheduled to premiere in 2026.